mirogta/tampermonkey-xero-timesheets/README.md

   * You can select multiple timesheets while holding a *Shift* key
   * You can delete multiple timesheets with a *Delete* key - it will ask for a confirmation
     * If you hold a *Shift* key, then it won't ask for a confirmation - use this carefully, there's no Undo
+  * Show public/bank holidays (currently in the UK only)

 Limitations: